 All MIBs are part of an information hierarchy that the Internet Assigned Numbers Authority (IANA) defines.
-The hierarchy defines how to name tables and columns and how to derive the numerical object identifiers (OIDs).
-Figure 1-6 shows the MIB hierarchy.
+The hierarchy defines how to name tables and columns and how to derive the numeric object identifiers (OIDs).
+The following figure shows the MIB hierarchy.